 JACKSONVILLE, N.C.
-(WNCT) — A married couple in Onslow County had their first court appearance Monday after more than 40 animals were removed from their home on May 13.
+(WNCT) — A third person has been charged after more than 40 animals were removed from a couple’s home in May.

-After Onslow County Animal Services received an anonymous call of possible animal cruelty at 128 Forbes Estate Dr. in Jacksonville, officers found two dead kittens inside a freezer, as well as a dead dog and another dog in convulsions that had to be euthanized on-scene.
+Her charged stems from an incident on May 15, when Onslow County Animal Services received an anonymous call of possible animal cruelty at 128 Forbes Estate Dr. in Jacksonville.
+Officers found two dead kittens inside a freezer, as well as a dead dog and another dog in convulsions that had to be euthanized on-scene.

 In total, Onslow County Animal Services recovered 31 dogs, 13 cats, and one pig.